Breakfast at Maria California

 Docecuarenta Casa de Cafe

-As I mentioned earlier, the pandemic hit the restaurant industry hard and La Paz is no exception.
-Three of my my favorite coffee shops in the city closed their doors in 2020.
+The pandemic hit the restaurant industry hard and La Paz was no exception.
+Three of my my favorite breakfast and lunch restaurants closed their doors in 2020.
 However, I’m happy to see Docecuarenta alive and kicking.
+They actually have locations in Todos Santos and Cabo now, too.

-One of reasons I like to recommend them is that they only use Mexican coffee.
-Makes sense right?
-Mexico grows coffee – you’re in Mexico – so your coffee should come from Mexico.
-Docecuarenta works directly with farmers to get the best product to the customer.
-They roast their own coffee beans and they’ve developed a cold brew that’s famous all over Baja.
+One of reasons I like them so much is that they only use Mexican coffee, working directly with local farmers to introduce the best products to their customers.
+They roast their own beans and have developed a cold brew that’s famous all over Baja.

 DOCECUARENTA